airyhq/airy/docs/docs/getting-started/installation/aws.md

 airy create --provider=aws
 ```

+This will execute the following actions:

+1. Create the `my-airy` directory and populate it with the configuration that the CLI will need.
+All subsequent commands need to either be run from this directory or use the `--config-dir` flag.
+2. Start an Airy Core cluster in your AWS account.
+3. Print URLs for accessing the UIs and APIs (see recording).

 By default, the installation will create a single EC2 Kubernetes node, as part of a single node group.
 You can scale your EKS cluster by adding more nodes or node groups through the AWS web console or the AWS CLI.

-The `create` command will print URLs for accessing the UIs and APIs as seen in this recording:

 import Script from "@site/src/components/Script";